alphagov/govuk-developer-docs/source/manual/alerts/rabbitmq-no-consumers-listening.html.md

 CRITICAL: "No consumers listening to queue"
 ```

-Publishing API [sends a heartbeat message][heartbeat_messages] every minute so, in principle,
+Publishing API [sends a heartbeat message][heartbeat_messages] every minute to keep
-there should always be at least one consumer listening.
+consumers active, so in principle, there should always be at least one consumer listening.

 ## How this check works